B2B Insights

 .jpg)

-Did you know your SDR commission plan could determine whether your team generates 30% to 40% of your new business revenue?
+Did you know your SDR compensation structure could determine whether your team generates 30% to 40% of your new business revenue?
 For a company targeting $10 million in new revenue, that's at least $3 million riding on how effectively you motivate your sales development reps.

-The straight commission structure represents the highest risk-reward model in SDR compensation.
+The straight commission structure represents the highest risk-reward model in an SDR compensation structure.
 A 100% commission plan pays sales development representatives exclusively based on their sales performance with no guaranteed base salary.

 SDRs earn solely through the deals they close.
 If an SDR generates $100,000 in sales with a 5% commission rate, they earn $5,000.
 Companies typically offer significantly higher commission rates - often 18-20% compared to the standard 10% in SaaS.